CMAP-REPOS/LUI-wiki/CodingMultipleUses.md

 2010/3 code is wrong, it should be changed (which also involves assigning an error point).

-    -   *Note*—for the church/school combos that were coded Educational with a “R” modifier, these can all be selected in a single query and have the 1350 (Religious Facilities) code pushed into the LANDUSE2 field.
+    -   *Note* -- for the church/school combos that were coded Educational with a “R” modifier, these can all be selected in a single query and have the 1350 (Religious Facilities) code pushed into the LANDUSE2 field.